siemens/kas/docs/userguide.rst

 depth first.
 That means that settings in one include file are overwritten by settings in a latter include file and entries from the last include file can be overwritten by the current file.
-While merging all the dictionaries are merged recursive while preserving the order in which the entries are added to the dictionary.
+While merging all the dictionaries are merged recursively while preserving the order in which the entries are added to the dictionary.
 This means that ``local_conf_header`` entries are added to the ``local.conf`` file in the same order in which they are defined in the different include files.
 Note that the order of the configuration file entries